rauricus/Bookfinder/README.md

 We can always improve text area detection and OCR later on.
 For now, it's more important to implement the whole pipeline to validate the approach.

 Only then I do the following:
-* Improve bounding boxes and detection of single words or lines.
+* Improve text area detection to focus on single words or lines.
+* Order bounding boxes to get text in a typical reading order.
+* Ensure OCR also knows about the language it's supposed to find.
+Pass it a "deu" and "eng", for example.
 * Switch out tesseract (again) with EasyOCR to improve or simplify OCR.